-The Academy will limit the disclosure of information contained in a student's education records except: (1) By your prior, written consent; (2) as directory information; or (3) under certain limited circumstances permitted by FERPA.
-Some instances in which disclosure is permitted without your consent are set forth below.
+The Academy will limit the disclosure of information contained in a student's education records except: (1) By a parent/guardian or eligible student prior, written consent; (2) as directory information; or (3) under certain limited circumstances permitted by FERPA.
+Some instances in which disclosure is permitted without consent are set forth below.

 Directory Information.
-Your consent is not required for the Academy to release the following student information designated as "directory information":
+Consent is not required for the Academy to release the following student information designated as "directory information":

 - Name

 - Date of birth

 - Class designation

 - Address

 - Place of birth

-- · Previous school or district attended
+- Previous school or district attended

 - Telephone number

 - Extracurricular participation

-- Wt. & Ht. for athletic teams
+- Weight & Height for athletic teams

-- Parent name
+- Parent/guardian name

 - Student photograph

 - Dates of attendance

 - Email address

 - Achievement or honors

-If you wish to refuse to permit the Academy to release directory information, you must submit your written refusal to the Headmaster's Office within two weeks of the date of this notice.
+If a parent/guardian or eligible student wishes to refuse to permit the Academy to release directory information, a written refusal must be submitted to the Headmaster within two weeks of the date of this notice.

 Disclosure to School Officials.
-The Academy may disclose personally identifiable information from a student's education record without your consent to school officials who have a legitimate educational interest in the information.
+The Academy may disclose personally identifiable information from a student's education record without consent to school officials who have a legitimate educational interest in the information.
 School officials include, but are not necessarily limited to:

-- Administrators, supervisors, and teachers - Counselors, therapists, and other non-teaching personnel - Authorized volunteers or interns - Temporary substitutes for administrative, supervisory, or teaching personnel - Members of Board of Directors, when acting in their official capacity - Contracted consultants or other professionals (i.e., attorneys, auditors, evaluators)
+- Headmasters, supervisors, and teachers - Counselors, therapists, and other non-teaching personnel - Authorized volunteers or interns - Temporary substitutes for administrative, supervisory, or teaching personnel - Members of Board of Directors, when acting in their official capacity - Contracted consultants or other professionals (i.e., attorneys, auditors, evaluators)